 Many authors rely on professional editing services to revise their manuscripts before submission.
 The best journal manuscript editing services do not only proofread and edit for basic style and formatting issues.
 They also rephrase unnatural sentences and substitute awkward or non-academic terms.

 In the case of manuscript rejection or conditional acceptance, manuscripts must undergo additional editing as substantive revisions are made.
 Wordvice Premium Academic Editing Service provides all-in editing and proofreading, along with unlimited revisions for documents for up to one year.
 Premium editing allows authors to constantly re-upload their work for research paper editing while they revise.
 And get cover letter editing for your manuscript submission letter while you wait for your mansucript to be corrected.

 We assign your manuscript to a professional editor with subject expertise in your academic field.
 This expertise ensures that errors in key terms and even methodology will be caught before submission.
 Think of it as a mini peer review service: a dedicated professional academic editor who guarantees 100% satisfaction and language accuracy.

 Wordvice Editing Service offers 24-hour customer support and excellent service for all of our academic clients.
-Learn more about our professional academic proofreading and editing services, including our editing and proofreading prices.
+Learn more about our professional editing services, including our editing and proofreading prices.